Tag Archives: GeoGebra segment between two points tool

 GeoGebra Essentials 4 – Angles, Lengths and Object Properties

 This is the fourth tutorial in the GeoGebra Essentials Series.
-If you are not familiar with GeoGebra, you may want to read the Introduction to GeoGebra post and earler tutorials.
-It contains the pre-requisites of this tutorial.
+If you are not familiar with GeoGebra, you may want to read the Introduction to GeoGebra post and earlier GeoGebra tutorials in this series.
+It contains the pre-requisite materials for this tutorial.

 In the tutorial below, menu commands, located in the menu bar, are in brown bold text, and submenus are denoted by the > symbol.
 For example, Options>Labeling> New Points Only means, click the Options menu, choose Labeling from the list, then select New Points Only.
 The GeoGebra tools are denoted by orange texts.
 For example, New Point means the new point tool.

-In this tutorial, we use GeoGebra to investigate if a relationship exists between the interior angles of a triangle and the lengths of its sides.
+In this tutorial, we use GeoGebra to investigate the relationship between the interior angles of a triangle and the lengths of its sides.
 We also learn two new tools – the Angle and the Distance or Length tool.
 In addition, we discuss how to change the basic properties (color, width, and style) of mathematical objects.
-The output of our tutorial is shown above.
-Continue reading
+The output of our tutorial is shown above. » Read more

 GeoGebra Essentials 2 – Constructing a Rectangle

 This is the second tutorial in the GeoGebra Essentials Series.
 If this is your first time to use GeoGebra, it is important that you read the Introduction to GeoGebra post.
-It contains the pre-requisite of this tutorial.
 It is also important to read the GeoGebra Essentials 1.
 This tutorial is just a repeat of the GeoGebra Basic Construction 5, but I have put a more thorough discussion on free, semi-free and independent objects.

-In the tutorial below, menu commands, located in the menu bar, are in bold text, and submenus are denoted by the > symbol.
-For example, Options>Labeling> New Points Onlymeans, click the Options menu, choose Labeling from the list, then New Points Only.
+In the tutorial below, menu commands, located in the menu bar, are in green bold text, and the submenus are denoted by the > symbol.
+For example, Options>Labeling>New Points Only means you have to click the Options menu, choose Labeling from the list, then New Points Only.
 The tool texts are colored light red.
 For example, New Point means, the New Point tool.
-Continue reading

 GeoGebra Tutorial 29 – Animation, Roses and Radian

-In this tutorial, we are going to introduce the concept of radian.
+In this tutorial, we learn the concept of radian.
 One radian is equal to the subtended angle of the arc with the same length as the circle’s radius.
-We are going to rotate radius AB’ about point A, the center of the circle.
+In this tutorial, we rotate radius AB’ about point A, the center of the circle.
 As the point rotates, point C goes back and forth from A to B’ at the same speed.
 The path of point C forms petals (see red petals in the figures below).
 The ratio of the maximum number of petals formed and the number of rotations is a good approximation of \pi Instructions